Housing Zoning Code Amendments

 Including outreach conducted during the Housing Study, Tulsa Planning Office staff has coordinated multiple events to collaborate with residents and neighborhood leaders in the areas where the proposed overlay would be in effect, in addition to local housing builders and architects, elected officials, and various City authorities, boards, and commissions.
 Public surveys were also conducted for those unable to attend scheduled meetings.

-Which neighborhoods will be included in the overlay boundary?
+Which neighborhoods are included in the overlay boundary?

 Other neighborhoods may be added in the future where similar infill opportunities exist.